junkurihara/cascade/README.md

 `Cascade` project can instantiate the above mentioned hybrid encryption by its nature, and it also generalizes this basic 2-step cryptosystem to `x`-step one (`x > 0`), namely, x-brid encryption.

-## Cryptographic Functions Employed in X-brid Encryption and ToDos
+## Cryptographic Functions Employed in X-brid Encryption and Future Extension

 We briefly explained our concept of x-brid encryption by providing a fairly simple hybrid instance as above.
+As a natural consequence of the generalization by `Cascade`, we can simply increase the value `x` and compose, say, *tri-brid* (`x = 3`) or *tetra-brid* (`x = 4`) encryption by cascading symmetric encryption steps.
+(We are honestly unsure this technically sounds at this point, but such structures may fit a certain type of application like the relationship of hybrid encryption and DRM.)

-Potentially the concept and current implementation can accept more interesting and modern cryptographic primitive functions as a step of x-brid encryption.
+On the other hand, there is another room to generalize the cryptosystem from the viewpoint of *encryption function* at each step of x-brid encryption.
+The current implementation of `Cascade` can utilize encryption functions of a couple of cryptographic suites, and they supports only basic public key encryption (RSA and elliptic curve cryptosystems) and symmetric key encryption (AES).
+We mean that as additions to the public/private key pair based cryptosystem, we should plan to supports other types of modern cryptography as suites.
+In fact, the concept and current implementation can accept more interesting and modern cryptographic primitive functions as a step of x-brid encryption.
 For instance:

 - Broadcast encryption
 - Attribute-based encryption
 - Secret sharing (e.g., split our session key at the final step!)

-Writing writing....
+We can see that by employing those functions at some steps, new types of cryptographic application could be realized.

+We also mention that a classical broadcast encryption based on tree can be possibly instantiated in the context of x-brid encryption.
+This is from the following observation.
+First consider to attach public key encryption to all steps, and assume that the plaintext message at each step is the private key used in the previous step.
+This composes a tree of multiple layers of private key encapsulation that is the core of tree-based broadcast encryption.

 # Supported Crypto Suites